 For me, the regular income component of owning a rental property is the only thing that really matters.
 Sure there are certain tax advantages that I discussed in an earlier article, there is the mortgage principal pay down and even some potential for the property to appreciate in value.

-But In my asA good rental property is one that cash flowssessment of a rental property, I ignore any potential appreciation of the property because I’m not interested in paper gains.
+But In my assessment of a rental property, I ignore any potential appreciation of the property because I’m not interested in paper gains.
 The fact of the matter is that a person only realizes a gain once the property is sold after all closing costs.
 These days, the real estate market isn’t exactly cheap so I take any property appreciation with a huge grain of salt because what the market giveth it can easily taketh!

 As an example of the importance of cash flow, here are the financial details of my rental property investment: